 - Dependence, abuse, and addiction

 Benzo Withdrawal Timeline and Symptoms

-Benzodiazepines effect the GABA receptors, like alcohol does.
+Benzodiazepines affect the GABA receptors, like alcohol does.
 Because of this, withdrawal symptoms may be fatal.
-The most common benzo withdrawal symptoms are insomnia, anxiety, irritability, sweating, and difficult concentrating.
+The most common benzo withdrawal symptoms are insomnia, anxiety, irritability, sweating, and difficulty concentrating.
 It’s important to know that with benzodiazepines, you can develop serious withdrawal symptoms even if you were taking the medication exactly as prescribed.
 Withdrawal symptoms have been found to arise in patients taking benzos for only three months.
-In more extreme cases usually related to abuse, withdrawal may cause hallucinations, seizures, psychosis, mania, delirium trmens, and suicidal or homicidal ideation.
+In more extreme cases usually related to abuse, withdrawal may cause hallucinations, seizures, psychosis, mania, delirium tremens, and suicidal or homicidal ideation.

 The benzo withdrawal timeline depends on the drug you were taking.
 Some benzos are short-acting (like Xanax®), while some are long-acting (like Valium®).
 Generally speaking, withdrawal effects begin to arise within a few hours after your last dose, with the worst symptoms coming 2-4 days later.
 The short-acting benzos will cause harsher and quicker withdrawals, while the long-acting ones will often have longer withdrawal periods.